tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how involved were your parents in your marriage? did you ever feel they were interfering?
 - do you believe it is okay for people to live together before getting married? why or why not?
 - have you ever been in love with someone who later broke up with you? how did you handle the situation?
+- who first broke your heart? what happened?
 - how old were you when your parents allowed you to begin dating?
 - what advice would you give about how to ask someone out on a date?
 - have you kept secrets from mom/dad during your marriage? to protect you or her?
+- did you enjoy being single?
+- does a man "love" differently than a woman?

 - what kinds of books do you like to read?